j-vseg/portfolio/PWA/README.md

 ## Description

 Weatheristics is an individual project I worked on for 4 weeks.
 I was asked to build a weather application.
-The application show the weather and send push notification if it is about to rain.
+The application shows the weather and sends push-notification if it is about to rain.

 I have learned to work with Service Workers and improve my coding skills with HTML, CSS, PHP and JavaScript.